awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-crawler-crawling.md

 + `Exclusions` – An array of UTF\-8 strings\.

   A list of glob patterns used to exclude from the crawl\.
 For more information, see [Catalog Tables with a Crawler](https://docs.aws.amazon.com/glue/latest/dg/add-crawler.html)\.
++ `ConnectionName` – UTF\-8 string\.

+  The name of a connection which allows a job or crawler to access data in Amazon S3 within an Amazon Virtual Private Cloud environment \(Amazon VPC\)\.

 ## JdbcTarget Structure<a name="aws-glue-api-crawler-crawling-JdbcTarget"></a>